inductiva/inductiva/tutorials/intro_to_api/projects.md

 Projects are the primary way to organize `Tasks` in the Inductiva API.
 A project is a collection of tasks that run under a common umbrella, identified by its name.
-Any submitted task will always belong to a project, either a user-specified one or the default project.
+Any submitted task will always belong to a project: either a user-specified one or the default project.
 This allows users to organize their tasks in a way that makes sense to them.
 The following sections will explain how to create and interact with projects.